OrchardPerformance/rusefi_prototype/Ion_Sense_Notes.md

 Obtained from the Cylinder Pressure Signal and
 Spark Plug Ion Signal - Very useful

+For many years at Champion, spark plug ion sensing has been used to detect engine pre-ignition in order to select the proper heat range spark plug for an engine.
+In recent years, ion sensing again became a topic of interest due to its increasing applications in engine diagnostic and engine control, such as misfire and knock detection;
+spark timing control; A/F ratio detection and even pressure estimation (Eriksson, et al. 1996, 1997; Satizkoff, et al. 1996, 1997).

+ Figure 1 shows a typical ionization signal obtained through a spark plug.
+As has been discussed in much of the literature, the first peak of this signal is the result of ignition pulse.
+The second peak is the flame front passing through the gap.
+The third peak, which has been called postflame by many researchers, usually correlates well with the pressure signal and can be used to interpret the peak pressure location for spark timing control (Eriksson, Nielsen, and Glavenius, 1997) and gas temperature sensing around the spark gap (Satizkoff, 1997).
+After the third peak, the ion signal follows the pressure signal but declines more rapidly to a lower value.

 980166 - In-Cylinder Air/Fuel Ratio Approximation Using
 Spark Gap Ionization Sensing